raspberrypilearning/python-web-server-with-flask/en/step_2.md

     app.run(debug=True, host='0.0.0.0')
 ```

-You will explore this code in more detail in the next step, but for now let's keep it simple and make sure everything works.

 ![idle](images/idle-flask.png)

+You will explore this code in more detail in the next step.
+But first, make sure the code works.

 --- /task ---

 --- task ---

-Save your changes by clicking **File** and then **Save**, or by pressing <kbd>Ctrl</kbd> and <kbd>S</kbd>.
+Save your changes by clicking on **File** and then on **Save**, or by pressing <kbd>Ctrl</kbd> and <kbd>S</kbd> at the same time.

 --- /task ---

-You will need to run your web app from the terminal/command prompt window you opened earlier.
+You need to run your web app from the terminal/command prompt window you opened earlier.

 --- task ---